-It’s a cold and windy Monday morning and the only thing getting me through this blustery day is the thought of tucking into a delicious, heartwarming curry later this evening.
+Zeera Indian Cuisine sounds perfect on a cold and windy Monday morning.
+It is actually the only thing getting me through this blustery day – the thought of tucking into a delicious, heartwarming curry later this evening.

 Never having attended the award-winning Zeera Indian Cuisine restaurant before, I peruse the menu in advance, eyeing up the abundance of flavoursome dishes that make up this extensive menu.

 6pm finally arrives and myself and my partner hurry in from the downpour of rain that begins to fill Ocean Road.

 The cosy, yet vibrant ambience of the restaurant is made up of chatty diners with smiles on faces and oh-so modern interiors.

 Greeted with a smile, we’re immediately seated at our table for two – eagerly awaiting to browse through the menu we have already checked out in advance.